thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 - Year: 2024
 - DOI: https://doi.org/10.5281/zenodo.11175364

-This project contains transformed data from the EUGasSC and EUGasNet datasets, accessed and processed in December 2024.
-The original data has been modified through:
+The original datasets were accessed and modified in December 2024.
+The following changes were made:

 - Integration into a PostgreSQL database schema.
 - Implementation of custom indexes and constraints for optimization.